 - 1) It is not an S corporation. - Its principal activity is performing personal services.
-Personal services are those in the fields of accounting, actuarial science, architecture, consulting, engineering, health (including veterinary services), law, and performing arts. - 3) Its employee-owners substantially perform the services in (2). - Its employee-owners own more than 10% of the fair market value of its outstanding stock.
+Personal services are those performed in the fields of accounting, actuarial science, architecture, consulting, engineering, health (including veterinary services), law, and performing arts - 3) Its employee-owners substantially perform the services in (2). - Its employee-owners own more than 10% of the fair market value of its outstanding stock.

 Reallocation of income and deductions.
-Where it is necessary to clearly show income or prevent tax evasion, the IRS can reallocate gross income, deductions, credits, or allowances between two or more organizations, trades, or businesses owned or controlled directly or indirectly by the same interests.
+Where it is necessary to clearly show income or prevent tax evasion, the IRS can reallocate gross income, deductions, credits, or allowances between two or more organizations, trades, or businesses owned or controlled directly, or indirectly, by the same interests.

 Complete liquidations.
 The disallowance of losses from the sale or exchange of property between related persons does not apply to liquidating distributions.
-It does not apply to any loss of either the distributing corporation or a distribute for a distribution in complete liquidation.

 More information.
-For more information about the related persons rules, see Publication 538 and Publication 544.
+For more information about the related persons rules, see Publication 544.